 WCAG 2.1 also requires (at Level A) that color not be used as the sole method of conveying content or distinguishing visual elements.

 Carefully crafted typography is essential to facilitating communication.
-We use one font throughout the site—Open Sans in Light and Bold.
+We use one font throughout the site—Open Sans in Regular and Bold.
 Open Sans is simple and easy to read and a UW brand font designed specifically for the web.

-- Body copy: Open Sans Light, left aligned
+- Body copy: Open Sans, left aligned

 - Links: within body copy should be purple and underlined.